 Keep an eye on ventilation

 Starting with a physical reason for the overheating, your MacBook may not be getting the ventilation it needs.
-While we love that we can use our MacBooks while sitting anywhere, including a couch or bed, this isn’t always good for computer.
+While we love that we can use our MacBooks while sitting anywhere, including a couch or bed, this isn’t always good for the computer.

-Laying your MacBook on the bed, surrounded by blankets or pillows can block the vents needed to keep your Mac cool.
+Laying your MacBook on the bed, surrounded by blankets or pillows, can block the vents needed to keep your Mac cool.
 Here are the locations of vents on your MacBook:

 - MacBook Pro: Vents along the side and on the back.

 - MacBook Air: Vents along the back near the clutch.